-No known paleontological resources are known to exist in the project area and the project site does not contain any unique geologic features.
+No paleontological resources are known to exist in the project area and the project site does not contain any unique geologic features.
 The project does not include substantial grading or earthwork that would disturb the underlying geologic formation in which paleontological resources may occur.
 Therefore, potential impacts on paleontological resources would be less than significant.

-The project site is not within the GSA combining designation or an area of high risk of liquefaction, subsidence, or other unstable geologic conditions.
-The project site is within an area of high risk of landslide; however, the project area is located 0.25 miles north of the high landslide area on the site.
+The project site is not within the GSA combining designation or an area of high risk of liquefaction, landslide, subsidence, or other unstable geologic conditions.
 The project would be required to comply with CBC and standard LUO requirements which have been developed to properly safeguard against seismic and geologic hazards.
 Therefore, potential impacts related to geology and soils would be less than significant and no mitigation measures are necessary.